Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-An open-source minimal working implementation of the algorithm proposed, including the datasets for the test cases to be presented, is available at \url{https://github.com/antoniownunes/LM_mwe}.
-The reader is encouraged to consult this reference for a better understanding of the inner workings of the algorithm employed and the interface with the TUdat package.
+An open-source implementation of the algorithm proposed, including the datasets for the test cases to be presented, is available at \url{https://github.com/antoniownunes/LM_mwe}.
+The reader is encouraged to consult this reference for a better understanding of the inner workings of the algorithms employed and the interface with the TUdat package.